Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Discussion

-\textsc{mono} English frequently outperformed \textsc{multi} model on most WiC and LSCD tasks, suggesting a special advantage.
-These results hold not only for \textsc{fixed f.t}, where quantity is equal, but even for \textsc{full f.t}, where \textsc{english} has far less training data compared to other languages.
-We suggest this advantage reflects the higher quality of English WiC, likely due to differences in dataset curation, annotation protocols, sense granularity, and text quality, echoing the conclusions from \citet{philippy-etal-2023-towards}'s survey.
+Disentangling the effects of multilinguality from confounding factors such as data quality and pretraining exposure is inherently challenging.
+Rather than providing a single definitive explanation, we identify consistent trends and highlight effects that reflect the nuanced nature of cross-lingual transfer.

+\paragraph{Quantity over Multilinguality} Our results show that the amount of fine-tuning data matters more than the number of languages included during training, as \textsc{full f.t. mono} models trained on more data typically outperform the \textsc{fixed f.t. multi} model.
+In both fine-tuning conditions, the \textsc{multi} model only partially outperforms monolingual models, with the \textsc{english} model often matching or exceeding it, even in the \textsc{full f.t.} setting.
+Taken together, this pattern of results challenges the assumption that multilingual training inherently improves zero-shot transfer; rather, data quantity drives most gains.
+Notably, \citet{berend-2022-combating}, who also tested the role of multilinguality in word sense disambiguation but in the pretraining stage, reached the same conclusions.
+Our results not only complement those of \citeauthor{berend-2022-combating} but are also more practical as multilingual models are in much wider use than monolingual ones in transfer scenarios, where the latter are actually lacking for many languages.

+\paragraph{Quality Beyond Quantity} The frequent outperformance of the \textsc{mono} English model on most tasks could point to data quality as an important factor.
+Certainly, the quality of training data can impact performance, and consequently, transfer to other languages.
+English may enjoy datasets of higher quality, often attributed to their curation, annotation protocols, sense granularity and text quality \cite{philippy-etal-2023-towards}.
+However, assessing or normalizing data quality across languages for polysemy disambiguation is nearly impossible without costly native-speaker annotations.
+Thus, this factor remains difficult to study directly.

-\paragraph{Underlying Factors of Successful Transfer} The strong performance on English tasks observed in our results is likely due to its prevalence during pretraining, and supported by the strong correlations with PT-size reported in \S\ref{sec:pretraining_size}.
-The contrasting results from MuRIL, where transfer was strongest to Hindi -- when it had the PT-size advantage over English -- further underscore this point, providing an informative exception.
+\paragraph{Other Underlying Factors} \textsc{english}’s strong performance may be tied to its dominance in pretraining data which is supported by its strong overall correlations reported in \S\ref{sec:pretraining_size}.
+The contrasting results from MuRIL, where transfer was strongest to Hindi when Hindi had a pretraining size advantage over English, further underscore this point and provide an informative exception.